31g33k0/AP-UDP-Receiver/README.md

 3. Install required libraries (if needed)
 4. Upload the sketch to your board
 5. Open the Serial Monitor (115200 baud) to view logs
+6. Connect a device (for example the UDP-Joystick https://github.com/31g33k0/UDP-Joystick) to this network

 ## Configuration